Zhassulan/excelreader/README.md

 # Excelreader v1.0
 Read and parse MS Excel file

 Reading, parsing and output to JSON library.
 Excel XLS, XLSX versions.
 Interfaces, you can use your models and convert method.
+JDK >=1.8.